Title: | Minimalist Async Evaluation Framework for R |

 local_url

-constructs a random URL suitable for local daemons.
+constructs a URL suitable for local daemons, or for use with

 tls |